endlessnights/PhotoSite/README.md

 Demo: https://www.endlessnights.ru/
 (Run as Django debug, not nginx, so it so slow)
-Video review and instructions: [WIP]
+Video review and instructions: https://www.youtube.com/watch?v=PYdsrAfY49Q&feature=youtu.be